7 Things that Indicate Your Stress Levels are Too High

 5. Appearance of acne

-Everyone knows that acne is a skin problem that can be triggered by multiple factors.
+Everyone knows that acne is a skin problem and multiple factors trigger it.
 Although teenagers are the most affected population, adults can also experience this issue because of stress.

 It seems to be precipitated by a hormonal imbalance in which cortisol levels predominate over other substances.